Colorectal Cancer: Tips for Living with a Colostomy

-Some people with colorectal cancer (or other problems) may need to have a type of surgery called a colostomy, which changes the way wastes leave the body.
+Some people with colorectal cancer (or other problems) may need to have a colostomy, which changes the way food wastes leave the body.
 Living with a colostomy can be a major change, but knowing what to expect and how to deal with it can help you adjust to it.

 Facts first: basic terms